 For a primary school, the most useful single measure for parents is the combined expected standard in reading, writing and maths at Key Stage 2.

-In 2024, 96.3% of pupils reached the expected standard in reading, writing and maths combined, compared with the England average of 62%.
+In the current 2024-25 / 2025 dataset, 60% of pupils reached the expected standard in reading, writing and maths combined.

-At the higher standard, 44.7% reached greater depth in reading, writing and maths combined, compared with the England average of 8%.
+At the higher standard, 10% reached the combined reading, writing and maths measure.

-Maths is exceptionally high: 100% reached the expected standard in maths, and 56% reached the higher standard in maths.
+Maths is also strong: 90% reached the expected standard in maths, and 10% reached the higher standard in maths.

-Science is also very strong: 100% reached the expected standard.
+Science is also strong: 90% reached the expected standard.

-These figures sit alongside scaled scores of 109 in reading and 107 in maths, indicating that attainment is not only broad but also deep for many pupils.
+These figures sit alongside scaled scores of 107 in reading, 103 in maths and 104 in grammar, punctuation and spelling, indicating that attainment has clear strengths but should be read in the context of a 14-pupil cohort.
 (All statistics in this section reflect the most recent published Key Stage 2 results used in this review.)

 What does that mean in practice?
 The published figures suggest a cohort leaving Year 6 with very secure basics, and a sizeable group working above the expected standard.
 For families weighing secondary transition, that typically translates into pupils arriving ready to access more demanding reading, writing and maths without extensive catch-up.